-The area, scope and necessity of an ecologist is numerous.
+The area, scope, and necessity of an ecologist are numerous.
 Before everything, we need to understand what is an ecologist.
 Biologists study the interplay between organisms and their environment.
 For example, they can study the environment of forests, deserts, wetlands, or other ecosystems as they interact with each other.
-Some may study how removing or returning predators to the top such as wolves affects other species in the region, or the strengths and weaknesses of invasive species compared with native species.
+Some may study how removing or returning predators to the top such as wolves affect other species in the region, or the strengths and weaknesses of invasive species compared with native species.

 What does an ecologist do?